Careers and Internships

 What can I do with a degree in Modern Languages?

-The question most frequently asked to faculty advisors by students seeking assistance with career planning is "What can I do with this major?"
+The question most frequently asked by students seeking assistance with career planning is "What can I do with this major?"

-Opportunities exist for students fluent in a language as well as for those interested in combining foreign language proficiency with other skills and areas of expertise.
-There is an increasing demand for speakers of a variety of foreign languages in the academic arena and in a range of businesses and industries, enabling graduates to pursue an array of challenging professions.
-While these lists are by no means complete, they are intended to give students an idea of possible career paths and to prompt reflection on careers of particular interest:
+There are tons of opportunities for students fluent in a language as well as for those interested in combining foreign language proficiency with other skills and areas of expertise.
+There is an increasing demand for speakers of a variety of foreign languages not only in the academic arena but in a range of businesses and industries, enabling graduates to pursue a wide range of professions.
+While the possibilities are endless, here is a quick list of potential career paths:

 International Business: international banking; marketing; management; sales representative for divisions of industries such as high-tech, auto, appliances, food, cosmetics, clothing, biotechnology and pharmaceuticals